 Collective Worship

 Every day our school community comes together for collective worship.
-As a Church of England school, our collective worship is centred on Christianity and our core Christian values.
+As a Church of England school, our collective worship is centred on Christianity and our Christian Vision.

-We encourage children to regard collective worship as a period of calm, respectful reflection: to be quiet and thoughtful, to listen carefully to the leader and to participate in prayer and singing.
+We encourage children to regard collective worship as a period of calm, thoughtful, respectful reflection.
+They listen carefully to the leader and each other and are invited to participate in prayer, singing engaging with Scripture and sharing how their learning reflects our Christian Vision.
 We create a peaceful atmosphere by using music and candles and other elements that act as a focal point for the attention of the children.

-Every day, a different member of staff or clergy leads our collective worship (during COVID-19 we have had to adapt the way we come together as a school).
+Every day, a different member of staff or clergy leads our collective worship.
 This is the current timetable for collective worship:

 Class Mass

-We celebrate termly as a year group in our Parish Church.
-Father Graeme Rowlands leads a class mass and children and staff can come together, worship and receive communion.
+Every year group from Y2 to Y6 celebrates a class Mass termly, and every term there is also an infant Mass and a junior Mass.
+Father Philip leads, assisted by pupils, and children and staff can come together, worship and receive communion.
 Please see the related documents for this Autumn term masses.

 Christian Festivals